 Renters' Rights Bill

-In April 2019, Theresa May announced plans to reform private renting in England, in what was hailed as “the biggest change to the private rental sector for a generation.”
+As a result of this campaigning, in April 2019 then PM Theresa May announced plans to reform private renting in England, in what was hailed as “the biggest change to the private rental sector for a generation.”
+ACORN got to work within the Renters Reform Coalition, and has since been campaigning to make any changes in the law as transformative and positive for renters as possible.

-As part of the campaign so far ACORN members have attended parliament to speak to MPs about our proposals, given evidence to committees, addressed the Institute for Government and Public Policy with our platform, and members have also met with ministers and MPs.
+ACORN members have attended parliament to speak to MPs about our proposals, given evidence to committees, addressed the Institute for Government and Public Policy with our platform, and members have also met with ministers and MPs.
+We've rallied members in the constituencies of key MPs, and mobilised hundreds of ACORN members from across the country for a 'Renters Day of Action' at Parliament.

 The new Government has brought forward a new Renters' Rights Bill in July 2024, with ACORN giving evidence at the committee stage and helping table amendments around rent control measures.
 This new legislation is moving fast.
 Check back soon for updates...